América de Cali: Early years

 América won the 1930 Amateur Tournament, and arranged a playoff with local rivals Cali FC to determine who would enter Colombia's top league (then known as the Liga de Fútbol).
 Cali won 1–0 in controversial style, as two América goals were disallowed.
 This was part of the beginning of the birth of the fierce rivalry between América and what would become Deportivo Cali.

 Unable to compete in the national tournament owing to a one-year ban handed due to their protest for the events of that match, América did set out on a long national tour in 1931, playing matches all over the country and establishing a national reputation.
-They spent the next decade and a half as one of Colombia's strongest national teams.
+They spent the next decade and a half as one of Colombia's strongest teams.
 One of their stars was Benjamín Urrea, also known as Garabato (the scribble, or the doodle) for his small size and speed.